-The T1 Catalyst Award is an example of how the National Institutes of Health (NIH) supports translational science—research that is linked to improving health, says June Lee, MD, director of CTSI’s Early Translational Research program, which manages the award.
+The T1 Catalyst Award is an example of how the National Institutes of Health (NIH) supports translational science—research that is linked to improving health, says June Lee, MD, director of CTSI’s Catalyst Program, which manages the award.

 “The public—the people who fund this research—is rightly interested in getting a return on investment,” Lee said.
 “UCSF is uniquely positioned to succeed in doing that through programs like T1 Catalyst, which leverages the incredibly rich ecosystem of innovation in biotechnology in the Bay Area.”